Implementing the capacity market

 We know that significant work remains to get to the first capacity market auction in 2019.
 The AESO is working closely with stakeholders to begin integrating the design of the capacity market into the rules that will facilitate the safe, reliable and economic operation of the grid.
 Stakeholders will continue to have the opportunity to provide their feedback on the development of the rules that will ultimately help promote a fair, efficient and openly competitive wholesale market for electricity in Alberta.

-The AESO currently has four streams of engagement underway in support of the implementation of the capacity market.
+The AESO currently has three streams of engagement underway in support of the implementation of the capacity market.
 For information on current stakeholder engagement opportunities and how you can get involved in each of these streams, click the drop-down menus below, or visit our Rules, Standards and Tariff page.

 Tariff designs for cost allocation